Built for students at NIT Kurukshetra

 Get matched

-We connect you with a trained volunteer who understands the kind of moment you’re in.
+We connect you with an NIT Kurukshetra alumni who understands the kind of moment you’re in.

 3